ViktorQvarfordt/Sublime-WolframLanguage/README.md

 ## Installation

-If you haven't already, [install Package Control](https://packagecontrol.io/installation), then select `Mathematica` from the `Package Control: Install Package` dropdown list in the Command Palette.
+If you haven't already, [install Package Control](https://packagecontrol.io/installation), then select `WolframLanguage` from the `Package Control: Install Package` dropdown list in the Command Palette.

 ### Manual installation